fredgj/Mighty-Dictionary/README.rst

 Some of the code is a bit sketchy (global variables together setattr), and some of it might be a bit overkill, but i wanted it to emulate pythons dictionary.

-Resizing the table starts slowing down when the dictionary grows.
-This can't be solved by threads due to pythons global interpreter lock (GIL) and the dictionary's internal lock which would block the threads when inserting.
-One way to solve this might be writing C extensions.

 The python 3 version doesn't seem to insert keys at the same index in the entry table as the python 2 version when resizing.